Thousands protest over Spanish rape ruling

 Spain 'wolf pack' case: Thousands protest over rape ruling

-Thousands of people have been protesting across Spain, after a court failed to convict five men on rape charges for an attack on a young woman during a bull-running festival.
+Thousands of people have been protesting across Spain, after a court acquitted five men of rape charges for an attack on a young woman during a bull-running festival.

 Angry demonstrators packed central Madrid and other cities shouting "Shame!
 Shame!" and "No means no".